 Research Blog

-Biomarkers of Inflammation: Fibrinogen
+Biomarkers of Inflammation: Fibrinogen, Fibrinogen Activity

 Optimal Takeaways

-Fibrinogen is a clotting factor and acute phase reactant.
-Elevated levels are associated with cardiovascular disease, peripheral artery disease, and stroke.
-Fibrinogen is also considered a biomarker of inflammation.
-Elevated levels are also seen with infection, tissue damage, and neurological disorders.
+Fibrinogen is also considered a biomarker of inflammation and elevations occur with infection, tissue damage, and neurological disorders.
 Low levels are associated with clotting disorders and may be observed with compromised hepatic function as it is produced in the liver.
+Fibrinogen is most commonly measured as fibrinogen activity.

 Standard Range: 175 - 425 mg/dL (5.14 - 12.50 umol/L)

-The ODX Range: 175-300 mg/dL (5.15 – 8.82 umol/L)
+The ODX Range: 175 - 300 mg/dL (5.15 – 8.82 umol/L)

-High levels of fibrinogen may be seen in systemic inflammation (Pahwa 2022), acute inflammation, tissue necrosis, coronary heart disease, peripheral artery disease, stroke, trauma, severe illness, acute infection, rheumatoid arthritis, cigarette smoking, significant stress or exercise, use of estrogens and oral contraceptives (Pagana 2021), and pollution (Croft 2018) Elevated fibrinogen may also be associated with compromised blood brain barrier, neurological disorders (Petersen 2018), non-alcoholic fatty liver (Yu 2018), and vascular and nonvascular mortality, especially cancer (Danesh 2005).
+High levels of fibrinogen may be seen in active inflammatory bowel disease (Chen 2021), systemic inflammation (Pahwa 2022), pollution exposure (Croft 2018), acute inflammation, tissue necrosis, coronary heart disease, peripheral artery disease, stroke, trauma, severe illness, acute infection, rheumatoid arthritis, cigarette smoking, significant stress, vigorous exercise, and estrogen and oral contraceptive use (Pagana 2022).

 Overview

-Review of NHANES data revealed that elevated fibrinogen was associated with elevated CRP and GGT and was considered a direct link between having cardiovascular disease and dying from it (Pieters 2021).
+Elevated fibrinogen is also associated with infection and immunological derangement and is considered a biomarker of systemic inflammation.
+Fibrinogen itself may promote persistent low-grade inflammation (Luyendyk 2019).
+A review of NHANES data revealed that elevated fibrinogen was associated with elevated CRP and GGT and was considered a direct link between having cardiovascular disease and dying from it (Pieters 2021).

-In individuals with established coronary artery disease, fibrinogen levels 280 mg/dL (8.23 umol/L) or above were independently associated with a significantly increased risk of major adverse cardiovascular events (MACEs) in the two years following nonemergent percutaneous coronary intervention (Ang 2017).
+In individuals with established coronary artery disease, fibrinogen levels of 280 mg/dL (8.23 umol/L) or above were independently associated with a significantly increased risk of major adverse cardiovascular events (MACEs) in the two years following nonemergent percutaneous coronary intervention (Ang 2017).
 An earlier meta-analysis of 18 long-term prospective studies had demonstrated that a higher mean fibrinogen of 350 versus 450 mg/dL (10.3 versus 7.4 umol/L) was significantly associated with increased CHD (Danesh 1998).

 Air pollution is associated with increased fibrinogen, including in those with cardiovascular disease.
-In one study of 135 myocardial infarction patients, fibrinogen levels increased 3.1% for each 5.6 ug/m3 rise in particulate matter pollution.
-However, that increase was blunted and reduced to 0.9% in subjects with a higher percentage of serum omega-3 fatty acids from fish oil (over 5.12%), but not from omega-3 alpha-linolenic acid, a precursor to long-chain omega-3s EPA and DHA (Croft 2018).
+In one study of 135 myocardial infarction patients, fibrinogen levels increased by 3.1% for each 5.6 ug/m3 rise in particulate matter pollution.
+However, that increase was blunted and reduced to 0.9% in subjects with a higher percentage of serum omega-3 fatty acids from fish oil (over 5.12%) but not from omega-3 alpha-linolenic acid, a precursor to long-chain omega-3s EPA and DHA (Croft 2018).

 New call-to-action